Buy Larsen Traps on Amazon (sponsored link) >

 It is not strictly necessary to catch both birds of a pair.
 They defend their territory together, and to remove one will prevent the remaining bird defending the area against a speculating pair of intruders; in this way its breeding effort is disrupted.
 Furthermore, the male bird feeds the female while she is incubating the eggs – if he does not turn up, the hen bird must leave the nest.

-If you keep up your use of Larsen traps throughout spring and early summer, the establishment of territories will be continually disrupted and, while present, fresh birds will be preoccupied with territorial defence and nest building.
-Their demand for food is never swollen by the need to feed young, and they have little time to watch the movements of incubating gamebirds.
-In a well-run trapping programme you will have caught each original pair before they have young, and then gone on to remove new ones before they are fully established.
+If you keep up your use of Larsen traps throughout spring and summer, the establishment of territories will be continually disrupted and, while present, fresh birds will be pre-occupied with territorial defence and nest building.
+Their demand for food is never swollen by the need to feed young, and they have little time to watch the movements of incubating game and songbirds.
+In a well-run trapping programme, you will have caught each original pair before they have young, and then gone on to remove new ones before they are fully established.

 Catching the difficult ones